Kronark/Node-Compiler-Prototype/docs/CONTRIBUTION.md

 ## Comments

 Place comments above statements where it is not immediately obvious from that statement, what or why it is being done.
 This includes many of the **rust macros** used to quickly define traits of a given data structure.
 In general, they should describe *why* the statement exists, not *what* it is doing.
+Comments should utilise british spelling as they are considered part of the documentation.

 ## Testing